 - Excess fat

 One of the most commonly requested male cosmetic procedures is that of male breast reduction.
 Enlarged male breasts may be a condition called gynecomastia, or the result of genetics or excess weight.
 Some people refer to this condition as “man boobs,” but it is far from a joking matter.
 This tissue is a combination of both fat and glandular tissue, firmer, and typically more fibrous than fat alone.
 Males who suffer from gynecomastia may suffer from low self-esteem and poor body image.
 Depending on the degree of enlargement, the condition can come with added physical problems, but the psychological and social complications are often the main concern.

-Some men delay seeking treatment due to a sense of embarrassment about having enlarged breasts, but it is a surprisingly common issue that is easily treatable by a simple male breast reduction procedure.
-The scars left by the surgery are minimal, and many of our patients tell us that post-surgery, they were happy to go shirtless and enjoy the beach or other outdoor fun – for the first time in years.
+Some men delay seeking treatment due to a sense of embarrassment about having enlarged breasts, but it is a surprisingly common issue that is easily treatable by a simple male breast reduction surgery.
+The scars left by our Miami gynecomastia surgery are minimal, and many of our patients tell us that post-surgery, they were happy to go shirtless and enjoy the beach or other outdoor fun – for the first time in years.

 What causes Gynecomastia?

 Frequently, certain medications, marijuana use, long-term use of steroids, and a few other health problems can lead to gynecomastia.
 It’s more common than many people know.
 In fact, 70% of boys develop some form of the condition during puberty; luckily, most cases of gynecomastia in teens will resolve later.
 However, men can still develop this chest enlargement later in life due to hormonal changes.